dirbs/DIRBS-Core/README.rst

     machines.
 SQL files are included in here as they are distributed as package data.
   * ``docker/`` -- Dockerfiles and shell scripts related to Docker containers.
   * ``etc/`` -- Config files, crontabs, etc. to be deployed to ``/opt/dirbs/etc/``.
-  * ``scripts/`` -- Utility scripts that are useful for team members but which will NOT be distributed.
   * ``tests/`` -- Unit test scripts and data.

 Prerequisites